-Inniswood Metro Gardens (Westerville): Inniswood is one of the most photogenic locations in all of Columbus, and has so much to offer for portrait sessions.
-The park features a rose garden, multiple trellises, a gazebo, forest, a "secret garden", several bridges, and ponds.
-It can get very crowded with photographers on weekends, but with good reason: it's truly a gorgeous location.
-View a senior session at Inniswood here.
+Inniswood is one of the most photogenic locations in all of Columbus.
+The park features a rose garden, trellises, a gazebo, forest, several bridges, and ponds.
+It can get crowded on weekends, but with good reason.

-Everal Barn (Westerville): Everal Barn is the perfect place to get a rustic feeling without leaving Columbus.
-It features a barn, historic house, lake, and several trails.
+This rustic park features a barn, historic house, lake, and several trails.
 Occasionally Everal Barn hosts events that will book up the park on Saturdays, but it tends to be free other days of the week.
-View a family session at Everal Barn here.

 Whetstone Park & Columbus Park of Roses (Clintonville): This park is aptly named for its magnificent rose gardens that bloom in the summertime.
 It also features several paths, trees, and structures, that make for lots of options for portrait sessions.